How the DC-9-30 fits into the DC-9 story

 Why it branches from the family

-The DC-9-30 is treated as the representative branch because it captures the branch that best represents the family’s mainline short-haul years.
+The DC-9-30 stands out within the McDonnell Douglas DC-9 family because it captures the branch that best represents the family’s mainline short-haul years.

 Fact rows